Ben-Foxman/feynman_path/README.md

 ```
 where n is the number of qubits in the circuit, # is a placeholder line, and <gate(s)> are valid gate names followed by the qubits the gates act on, for example `h 3` or `ccx 0 1 2`.

-## Other Details of the Repo ##
+## Other details ##
 - To compare this simulator's speed against Aaronson's CHP (CNOT-Hadamard-Phase) Simulator, I modified their original code, which can be found at https://www.scottaaronson.com/chp/.
 This modified version can be run the same as the Feynman Path simulator, just by building modified_chp.c.
-Note there is no new `-p` flag, but the original CLI options in Aaronson's original can still be invoked.
+Note there is no new `-p` flag, but the original CLI options in Aaronson's original code can still be invoked.
-- The output folder contains some raw data of simulation output from the Feynman Path and CHP Simulators, and a plot demonstrating the exponential scaling of the Feynman Path Simulation (although absolute simulation time is still fast for low qubit counts).
+- ```circuit_processor.py``` defines a workflow for simulating noisy and noise-free versions of the QRAM architectures implemented in the "Circuits" directory.